Arrest made in murder of missing Montgomery County Mother

 Officers obtained search warrants and the K-9 dog alerted police to the backseat area of the Jeep Cherokee and the floor mat from behind the driver’s seat in the Jeep Renegade, which meant human remains had previously been in both vehicles.

 On the afternoon of January 3rd, the day Jennifer went missing, two cash transfers were made to accounts controlled by Watts.
-CashApp records showed a $9000 transfer and a $8000 transfer in Zelle, were both addressed to Birdies Kitchen.
+CashApp records showed a $9,000 transfer and an $8,000 transfer in Zelle, which were both addressed to Birdies Kitchen.

 According to police, this $17,000 was never part of the joint business agreement between Brown and Watts.

-The only thing they did allow was for Watts to hang a temporary banner on the building and to store some some equipment outside.
-No renovation work was ever done on the property and there was no signs the restaurant was ready to be opened, as planned.
+The only thing they did allow was for Watts to hang a temporary banner on the building and to store some equipment outside.
+No renovation work was ever done on the property and there were no signs the restaurant was ready to be opened, as planned.

 Police say that on Dec.
 28, 2022, one of the property owners told Watts that